TAC-Insight/fw-web/JOB.md

 This is a rewrite of a quite large application. ~100 screens with lots and lots of components and authorization logic.

+You will be encouraged to open source components as much as you possibly can to contribute back to the Svelte ecosystem.

 ## About TAC Insight

 TAC Insight is the company's name.
 We make Fast-Weigh (and a couple of other things but Fast-Weigh is all you'll be involved in).